 4. View to Eyjafjallajökull volcano (in good weather)

-Don't forget to take yet another very Icelandic souvenir pic with this famous "troublemaker" and off you go to the last stop of the day.
+Don't forget to take yet another very Icelandic souvenir pic with the famous "troublemaker" Eyjafjallajökull in the back.

 5. Seljalandsfoss waterfall

-As impressive as it is from the front, the Seljalandsfoss waterfall is not one of your ordinary waterfalls.
+The last stop of the day is the Seljalandsfoss waterfall.
+But this is not one of your ordinary waterfalls.
 It is in fact a waterfall, which you can see "from behind".

 There is a set of wooden stairs that lead you up to the viewpoint where you can "look behind the scenes".
 It can get pretty wet when you're walking up (depending from which side the wind blows).
 For that reason, I would recommend to hide cameras, phones and other water-sensitive gear in a bag.
 But it's actually ok just behind the fall.